JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ### Software Setup

-If you are reading for some time already - You know that I really enjoy [SelfHosted Apps](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/).
+If you are reading me for some time already: You know that I really enjoy [SelfHosted Apps](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/).

 {{< callout type="info" >}}
-For easier setup (specially for servers), you can benefit of being familiar with [containers](#what-about-containers)
+For easier setup, *specially for servers*, you can benefit of being familiar with [containers](#what-about-containers)
 {{< /callout >}}

-> For content creation, you can have a look to **[ubuntu studio](https://ubuntustudio.org/)** with tools like gimp or digikam
+> For content creation, you can have a look to **[ubuntu studio](https://ubuntustudio.org/)** with tools like gimp or digikam.

 #### Communication

-You can setup a Matrix Server and then install [Element as Chat app](https://jalcocert.github.io/Linux/docs/privacy/android/#my-fav-android-apps)
+You can [setup a Matrix Server](https://fossengineer.com/selfhosting-matrix-synapse-docker/) and then install [Element as Chat app](https://jalcocert.github.io/Linux/docs/privacy/android/#my-fav-android-apps)

 {{< callout type="info" >}}
-You can also try Telegram or **Signal** 💻
+You can also try WA, Telegram or **Signal**, *depending where you want to go* 💻
 {{< /callout >}}

+Some tech people prefer discord or slack to build communities though.

 #### VPNs

+A virtual private network so that you can access your homelab containers, without them being hit by bot queries.

 {{< callout type="info" >}}
 Proper **[DNS](https://jalcocert.github.io/Linux/docs/debian/linux_vpn_setup/#dns-what) Setup** is also a good travel companion